 - Break the fresh or toasted bread into pieces.

 - Add a few pieces of broken bread to the blender.

 - Check the crumb consistency.

-- Pulse again until the right consistency is reached.
+- Pulse again until you get the right consistency.

 - Pour out the bread crumbs and sift.
 Remove the large crumbs and reprocess.